Configuration of Automatron is fairly simple and contained within a single file;

 8000 for any HTTP requests.
 When an HTTP request is made to Automatron the IP will be captured and that server will then be identified as a monitoring target.

-There are several plugins that enable other methods for host discovery, in this section we will enable the
+There are several plugins that enable other methods for host discovery, in this section we will also enable the

-nmap discovery plugin.
+roster discovery plugin.
 This configuration is within the

 discovery section of the